 The Craft of Zeus: Myths of Weaving and Fabric

 In this dazzling commentary on Greek and Roman myth and society, weaving emerges as a metaphor rich with possibility.
 From rituals symbolizing the cohesion of society to the erotic and marital significance of weaving, this lively book defines the logic of one of the central concepts in Greek and Roman thought.

 Ancient Greeks and Romans often turned to magic to achieve personal goals.
-Magical rites were seen as a route for direct access to the gods, for material gains as well as for spiritual satisfaction.
-In this fascinating survey of magical beliefs and practices from the sixth century B.C.E. through late antiquity, Fritz Graf sheds new light on ancient religion.
+Magical rites were seen as a route for direct access to the gods, for material gain and for spiritual satisfaction.
+In this fascinating survey of magical beliefs and practices from the sixth century BCE through late antiquity, Fritz Graf sheds new light on ancient religion.

 Pompeii: Public and Private Life